aptech/docs/docs/CR-fgetsat.rst

 Purpose
 ----------------

-Reads lines of text from a file into a string array.
+Reads lines of text from a file into a string array without retaining newlines.

 Format
 ----------------
-.. function:: fgetsat(f, numl)
+.. function:: fgetsat(fh, numl)

-    :param f: file handle of a file opened with :func:`fopen`.
+    :param fh: file handle of a file opened with :func:`fopen`.
-    :type f: scalar
+    :type fh: scalar

     :param numl: number of lines to read.
     :type numl: scalar

-    :returns: sa (*Nx1 string array*), :math:`N <= numl`.
+    :returns: **sa** (*Nx1 string array*) - Contains the text read from the file lines specified by the file handle *fh*. :math:`N <= numl`.